lukas-h/toy-http/README.md

 lightweight embeddable http service, providing static site hosting.
 Not only zero-configuration, also zero dependency alternative to node's [http-server](https://github.com/indexzero/http-server)
-It's perfect for people who don't want to install node and all it's dependencies for only a webserver!! designed for unix-like platforms (Linux, FreeBSD, mac OS X, ...)
+It's perfect for people who don't want to install node and all its dependencies for only a webserver!!
+Designed for unix-like platforms (Linux, FreeBSD, mac OS X, ...)

 ## features
 - support for GET and HEAD requests